smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 sdl_atf tool should be executed on host workstation, but SDL will be run on remote virtual workstation.

-For support of SDL remote automated testing, the following proposal should be implemented: https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md
+For support of the SDL remote automated testing, the following proposal should be implemented: https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md

 #### Modifications in the test scripts

 Some scripts should be modified to use SDL on remote workstation.
-All operations with SDL files ( hmi_capabilities, preloaded_pt, etc ...) should be covered with wrappers that support either local or remote execution.
+All operations with SDL files ( hmi_capabilities, Preloaded Policy Table, etc ...) should be covered with wrappers that support either local or remote execution.

 ## Testing Approach